-We will treat seriously all complaints of unlawful discrimination on any of the forbidden grounds made by employees, partners, clients, barristers or other third parties and will take action where appropriate.
+We will treat seriously all complaints of bullying, harassment, victimisation and unlawful discrimination on any of the forbidden grounds made by employees, partners, clients, barristers or other third parties and will take action where appropriate.

 All complaints will be investigated in accordance with our grievance or complaints procedure and the complainant will be informed of the outcome.

 Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
 In addition, harassment under the Protection from Harassment Act 1997 – which is not limited to circumstances where harassment relates to a protected characteristic – is a criminal offence.

 We will also monitor the number and outcome of complaints of discrimination made by staff, clients, partners, barristers, and other third parties.

 We will monitor and record equal opportunities information about staff and partners on the basis of age, gender, ethnicity, and disability.

 We will store equal opportunities data as confidential personal data and restrict access to this information.
 Equal opportunities information will be used for exclusively for the purposes of equal opportunities monitoring and have no bearing on opportunities or benefits.

 - recruitment and selection process (applicants and existing staff and partners);

 - training (all training opportunities not restricted to equality and diversity training);

 - terms and conditions of employment; (including making reasonable adjustments as and when required);